3v1n0/Mattermost2Markdown/README.md

 Now you have everything to begin with the export.

 1. Download this program [Mattermost2Markdown.py](https://github.com/simon-eller/Mattermost2Markdown/blob/main/Mattermost2Markdown.py) to your machine with Python installed.
-2. Insert the data from the previous chapters after line 99 in the code.
+2. Insert the server and user data.
 3. Run the program.
-   - Now for every ID in the `channels` list a subfolder named like the ID will be created.
+   - Now for every ID in the `channels` list a subfolder named like the user will be created.
    - The attachments will be stored in this folder.
    - Every message will be saved to the file `chat.md` also stored in this folder.